IN2P3 National Institute of Nuclear and Particle Physics

 The economic and social exploitation of research results is one of the Institute's strategic priorities.

 Through a network of laboratory correspondents and a national coordinator, the Institute seeks applications for its research results.
-These and the expertise developed in the IN2P3 technical services prove particularly useful in areas such as health (especially medical imaging), the space industry, the environment (measurement of weak radioactivity through the Becquerel network) and electronics.
+These and the expertise developed in the IN2P3 technical services prove particularly useful in areas such as health (especially medical imaging), the aerospace industry, the environment (measurement of weak radioactivity through the Becquerel network) and electronics.